-Mixed economies had at least kept one economic role fixed for them (i.e., iii) while they played the sole role of supplying public goods to the needy people.
-In some of the mixed economies the state went on to take some of the roles of supplying the private goods (i.e., ii) even by carrying heavy burdens of subsidies.
+Mixed economies had at least kept one economic role fixed for the state (i.e., iii), of supplying public goods to the needy people.
+In some of the mixed economies the state went on to take some of the roles of supplying the private goods (i.e., ii) even by carrying a heavy burden of subsidies.